LayerXcom/safety-oracle/README.md

 1. Construct the lobbying graph or get it.

-2. Convert the graph to an undirected graph.
+2. Convert the lobbying graph to an undirected graph by connecting edges (valdiators) connected bidirectionally.

 3. Calculate the minimum size of the maximum weighted clique using the above formula in O(1) time.